Skip to content

 TIP

-All middleware functions for events defined by defineEvent can be canceled, and most existing callbacks are defined through it.
+All middleware functions for events defined by defineEvent can be cancelled.
+Most existing callbacks are defined through it.

-This feature is commonly used when you only want to execute once or cancel at some point.
+This is useful when you want to execute a handler only once, or cancel it at a specific point.

 ts